 The mission of the Professional Entry-level Master of Science in Athletic Training at Mercyhurst University is to prepare the student to become a successful BOC candidate and clinician outside of the Gates by combining the didactic, theoretical, and clinical evidence-based skills with the premise that every patient is an individual.
 In the spirit of the core values of the Sisters of Mercy and Mercyhurst University, MSAT students will be challenged to become self-aware, culturally competent, ethical healthcare professionals.
 The Mercyhurst University professional athletic training program aspires to offer an extensive academic and clinical experience with devoted faculty to ensure the professional and personal growth of each student pursuing BOC certification.

 Applicants to the Master’s of Science in Athletic Training graduate program must fulfill the following admissions requirements; applications are only accepted for a summer semester start term:

 - A bachelor’s degree in any discipline from an accredited school.
 Ideal candidates will have a very strong undergraduate record/degree in a field of Sports Medicine, Biology, pre-health concentrations, Natural Science, Kinesiology, or Exercise Science.

-- Pre-requisite coursework completed with a B or better in biology with a lab, chemistry with a lab, anatomy and physiology with labs, physics, psychology, and statistics.
+- Pre-requisite coursework completed with a B- (or institutional equivalent) or better in biology with a lab, chemistry with a lab, anatomy and physiology with labs, physics, psychology, and statistics.

 - Official transcripts from all post-secondary institutions you’ve attended .